Skip to main content

 • No fee market.
 Transactions are ordered by sequencer policy, not by bid.

-• Operator policy can change.
+• The fee policy is settable.
 The integration is forward-compatible: fetchEip1559Fees(rpcUrl) returns whatever the node currently reports, so a future fee change doesn’t break clients that read it.

 Replay safety